livz/livz.github.io/_posts/2017-06-29-exploring-prefetch-part-1.md

 * [Windows-Prefetch-Carver](https://github.com/PoorBillionaire/Windows-Prefetch-Carver) by [Adam Witt](https://twitter.com/_TrapLoop)
 * [Windows Prefetch Parser](https://tzworks.net/prototype_page.php?proto_id=1) by  TZWorks

-## Recording loaded libraries
+## Logging loaded libraries
-So let’s see different ways of loading libraries and how they are recorded by the prefetching process.
+So let’s see different ways of loading libraries and how they are logged by the prefetching process.
 A very important detail to keep in mind: according to the first Forensic Magazine article mentioned previously:
 > Monitoring occurs for ten seconds after an application is started.